 This choice originated more directly from the Polish-Lithuanian Commonwealth, a confederation that united both states during more than two hundred years from the late 16th century.
 Its coat of arms featured a white eagle (arms of Poland) and the Pursuer (a white knight on a white horse, symbol of the Grand Duchy of Lithuania), both placed on a red background.

 … to Poland’s early flags

 There hasn’t been much change since then.
 It is, however, important to mention that Czechoslovakia adopted an almost similar flag between 1918 and 1920.
-Considered too similar to Poland’s, a new design was eventually found, with an additional blue triangle at the hoist (the current flag in use in the Czech Republic, despite the promise made to Slovakia not to use it after the break-up of Czechoslovakia in 1993).
+Considered too similar to Poland’s, a new design was eventually found, with an additional blue triangle at the hoist (the current flag in use in the Czech Republic, despite the promise made to Slovakia not to use it after the 1993 break-up of Czechoslovakia).

-For a long time, the exact shades of red that should be used were not clearly or legally defined: the red stripe therefore underwent a number of subtle changes, from crimson to the cheaper amaranth before turning to vermillion in the late 1920’s.
+For a long time, the exact shades of red that ought to be used were not clearly or legally defined: the red stripe therefore underwent a number of subtle changes, from crimson to the cheaper amaranth before turning to vermillion in the late 1920’s.

 Banned under the Nazi occupation, Poland’s flag was restored at the end of the war.
 Communist authorities only removed the golden crown on the eagle’s head, interpreted as a symbol of monarchy, from Poland’s coat of arms.
 Apart from that, the Polish flag stayed as such during communist rule.

-Insulting a state emblem is a crime in Poland, and carries a prison sentence of up to one year, as Notes From Poland recently explained in a thorough article on the country’s legal arsenal of “insult laws”.
+Today, insulting a state emblem – including the flag – is a crime in Poland, and carries a prison sentence of up to one year according to a recent law passed by the ruling Law and Justice (PiS) party.